 Right as the tray comes out of the oven, place a round cookie cutter larger than the diameter of the cookie around one and quickly shake it in a circle (careful - the tray is hot).
 The cookie will become a bit smaller and taller as the edges of the cookie bounce around the inside the cookie cutter, leading to evenly round cookies.
 This only works immediately upon taking the cookies out of the oven, before they begin setting.

-For convenience you can chill the dough.
+For convenience you can chill the dough longer.
 Let it sit out at room temperature for a few minute (a little longer if it's been in the fridge for awhile) so you don't risk breaking your cookie scoop.
-You may also want to press down on the round cookie dough balls a little further to ensure they spread the correct amount.
+You may also want to press down on the round cookie dough balls to ensure they spread the correct amount and aren't too puffy.
 Bake a test few cookies to see.

 More Cookie Tray Favorites